my-flow/fintex/README.md

 ```elixir
 FinTex.accounts!(f, credentials) |> Enum.to_list # retrieve a list of bank accounts
 ```
-Feel free to instead implement the [Credentials protocol](http://hexdocs.pm/fintex/FinTex.User.Credentials.html) for your own struct.

 ## Retrieve all transactions of a bank account
 Request all transactions of one of the bank accounts: